 - require special provisions to help them with learning or to help them attend school

 If you think your child has special educational needs, you should discuss this in their place of education to arrange an assessment.

 We have a duty to enable pupils with special educational needs to:

 - reach their full potential

 - be included fully in their school communities

 - make a successful transition to adulthood

 To achieve these things, some pupils will need help from 'SEN Support' or other agencies.
-For a small number of children with severe or complex needs, we'll determine and arrange the special provisions available.
+For a few children with severe or complex needs, we'll determine and arrange the special provisions available.

 York's local offer

 York's 'local offer' website helps parents and young people to see what's available for disabled children in the area and gives information on how to access services.